rr016/git/README.md

 * Shows content differences between two branches <br/>
 `git diff [first-branch]...[second-branch]`

+* Shows modified files in current directory, staged for your next commit <br/>
+`git status`

 * Snapshots the file in preparation for versioning (use * for [file] for adding everything) <br/>
 `git add [file]`